California Gov. Gavin Newsom stays in power as recall fails

 SACRAMENTO, Calif.
-(AP) — California Gov. Gavin Newsom on Tuesday became the second governor in U.S. history to defeat a recall aimed at kicking him out of office early, a contest the Democratic governor crafted as part of national battle for his party’s values in the face of the coronavirus pandemic and lingering threats from “Trumpism.”
+(AP) — California Gov. Gavin Newsom on Tuesday emphatically defeated a recall aimed at kicking him out of office early, a contest the Democrat framed as part of a national battle for his party's values in the face of the coronavirus pandemic and continued threats from "Trumpism."

-The victory cements Newsom as a prominent figure in national Democratic politics and preserves his prospects for a future U.S. run.
-It also ensures the nation’s most populous state will remain in Democratic control as a laboratory for progressive policies on immigration, climate change, representation and inequality.
+Newsom bolted to a quick victory boosted by healthy turnout in the overwhelmingly Democratic state.
+He cast it as a win for science, women’s rights and other liberal issues, and it ensures the nation’s most populous state will remain in Democratic control as a laboratory for progressive policies.

-“'No' is not the only thing that was expressed tonight," Newsom said at a news conference.
-“I want to focus on what we said ‘yes' to as a state: We said yes to science, we said yes to vaccines, we said yes to ending this pandemic.”
+“‘No’ is not the only thing that was expressed tonight,” Newsom said.
+“I want to focus on what we said ‘yes’ to as a state: We said yes to science, we said yes to vaccines, we said yes to ending this pandemic.”

+With about 60% of ballots counted, “no” on the question of whether to recall Newsom was ahead by a 2-to-1 margin.
+That massive lead was built on votes cast by mail and in advance of Tuesday’s in-person balloting.
+While likely to shrink somewhat in the days ahead as votes cast at polling places are counted, the lead that Newsom took among votes cast before Election Day — which were counted first Tuesday night — was insurmountable.

-A Republican almost certainly would have replaced Newsom had the recall succeeded, bringing a polar opposite political worldview, though they would have had to contend with a state Capitol dominated by Democrats.
+Republican talk radio host Larry Elder almost certainly would have replaced Newsom had the recall succeeded, bringing a polar opposite political worldview, though he would have had to contend with a Legislature dominated by Democrats.

-President Joe Biden sought validation of the Democratic Party’s approach of tighter restrictions and vaccine requirements, urging Californians to show the nation that “leadership matters, science matters.”
+President Joe Biden sought validation of the Democratic Party's approach of tighter restrictions and vaccine requirements.
 The race also was a test of whether opposition to former President Donald Trump and his right-wing politics remains a motivating force for Democrats and independents.

-“We defeated Donald Trump, we didn’t defeat Trumpism.
-Trumpism is still alive, all across this country,” Newsom said as he campaigned in a state that the former president lost by 29 percentage points.

 Voters were asked two questions: Should Newsom be recalled, and, if so, who should replace him?
 Only a handful of the 46 names on the replacement ballot had any level of public recognition, but most failed to gain traction with voters.